For 100 years, the National Safety Council has been the leading safety advocate preventing unintentional injuries and death.

 Act and help advocate for safety.
 You can make a difference, save a life, or prevent an injury.

 Connect with local National Safety Council chapters and training centers to get hands-on experience in safety.

 Shop our online store for training eqiupment, books and resources.

 Driving too fast makes it harder to react to dangerous situations, reduces a driver’s ability to steer safely around curves or objects in the roadway, and increases the force of impact in a crash.
-Speeding is a contributing factor in 30 percent of all fatal crashes, and the economic cost to society due to speeding-related crashes is estimated to be $40.4 billion per year.

 What Employers Can Do